TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * In general, all data types are dynamic.
 Who's to say a number can't be a string if it believes it is?
 * Data structures and variables of all kinds have a random chance of deciding that they don't "feel right", and are actually a different type, and must henceforth be referred to ONLY as its preferred data type.
 * Not calling the preferred data type leads to a PrivilegeNotCheckedException, or PrivilegeNotCheckedTriggerWarning

+***

+* **Matrices** are strongly encouraged, due to the word's etymological roots tracing back to *mother* in Latin.  **Matrices** are to be ranked and sorted by their relative Privilege.
+Their relative levels of Privilege are to be revealed only if the programmer and the user are both women.
+If you are a man reading this README, **Matrices** don't have privileges and are eternally oppressed.
+Instead, consider checking your own privilege, and stop raping women.

 On 1s and 0s
 ============